givan2code/refactorFlair/RefactorFlairDemo.md

 ### 🏆 What Flair Brought to the Ring

-- 💅 **Cleans up messy logic** like it’s spilled ring gear
+- 💅 **Cleaned up messy logic** like it was spilled ring gear
-- ♻️ **DRYs out repeated code** so your app doesn’t gas out in round 2
+- ♻️ **DRYed out repeated code** so our app doesn’t gas out in an Ironman match
-- 🎯 **Early returns, extracted helpers, and crisp naming** that hits harder than a steel chair
+- 🎯 **Early returns, extracted helpers, and crisp naming** that hit harder than a steel chair
-- 🔍 **Readable, testable, maintainable code** — even your tag team partner will thank you
+- 🔍 **Readable, testable, maintainable code** — future tag team partners will thank you
 - 🛠️ **Helper methods that break logic into power moves** — clear, sharp, and reusable

 **And now?**\
-He’s strutted through to Angular ring, refactored it clean, left a trail of `✅` commits, and tossed those bugs over the top rope.
+He strutted to Angular ring, refactored it clean, left a trail of `✅` commits, and tossed those bugs over the top rope.

 ## 💼 Pro Tips from the Nature Bot